 Metamucil is made with 100% natural psyllium husk.
 The psyllium fiber forms a viscous gel that traps some bile acids (made from cholesterol) and gently removes them from your body.
 This gel also traps some carbohydrates and sugars, allowing them to be more slowly absorbed by the body and helps keep you feeling less hungry between meals*.

 Whether you’re falling short of your daily fiber goals and looking for a way to increase your intake or, you just find yourself needing a little “help” getting the digestive tract flowing (like me!), Metamucil is an easy addition to your daily diet so you can stay regular* and provides a bunch of easy fiber options.

 These days, Metamucil Free – made with real sugar and free of artificial sweeteners, colors and flavors is my preference (it’s gluten-free too).
 It’s perfect simply mixed in a glass of water, blended into your favorite smoothie or, added to a simple breakfast like this strawberry lemon overnight muesli.

 I got on a muesli kick last month after our trip to Barbados.
-The breakfast buffet had this amazingly delicious muesli I ate every morning sparking a muesli obsession upon my return home.
+The breakfast buffet had this amazingly delicious healthy muesli recipe I ate every morning sparking an obsession upon my return home.

 Combine muesli, Metamucil® Free, raisins, pecans, chia seeds, yogurt, 1 cup of milk, vanilla, cinnamon, nutmeg and salt in a bowl .
 Stir until all the ingredients are mixed together well.
 Gently fold the strawberries and lemon zest into the mixture.
 Cover with plastic wrap and refrigerate overnight.
 Divide into two bowls in the morning, add remaining 1 cup of milk (divided evenly between the two bowls) and toppings of choice (apples, strawberries, lemon zest, nuts, seeds, etc.)